-Researchers from Louisiana State University’s Health Science Center and Seattle Children’s Hospital were given a five-year federal grant by the National Institutes of Health (NIH) to study whether or not muscle power training exercises can improve the walking abilities of children with cerebral palsy (CP).
+Researchers from Louisiana State University’s Health Science Center and Seattle Children’s Hospital were given a five-year federal grant by the National Institutes of Health (NIH) to study whether muscle power training exercises can improve the walking abilities of children with cerebral palsy (CP).

 Is this exciting?
 It really is.
 Anything that can advance the ball for people with cerebral palsy is wildly exciting.